Formality of Sinha's cosimplicial model for long knots spaces and the Gerstenhaber algebra structure of homology: Abstract

 \section{Abstract}

-Sinha has constructed a cosimplicial space $\mathcal{K}_N^{\bullet}$ for a fixed integer $N \geq 1$.
-One of his main result states that for $N \geq 4$, $\mathcal{K}_N^{\bullet}$ is a cosimplicial model for the space of long knots (modulo immersions).
+Sinha constructed a cosimplicial space $\mathcal{K}_N^{\bullet}$ that gives a model for the space of long knots modulo immersions in $\mathbb{R}^N$, $N \geq 4$.
 On the other hand, Lambrechts, Turchin and Voli\'c showed that for $N \geq 4$ the homology Bousfield-Kan spectral sequence associated to Sinha's cosimplicial space $\mathcal{K}_N^{\bullet}$ collapses at the $E^2$ page rationally.
-Their approach consists first to prove the formality of some other diagrams approximating $\mathcal{K}_N^{\bullet}$ and next deduce the collapsing result.
-In this paper, we prove directly the formality of Sinha's cosimplicial space and this allows us to construct a very short proof of the collapsing result for $N \geq 3$.
-Moreover, we prove that the isomorphism between the $E^2$ page and the rational homology of the space of long knots modulo immersions is of Poisson algebras, when $N \geq 4$.
+Their approach consists in first proving the formality of some other diagrams approximating $\mathcal{K}_N^{\bullet}$ and next deducing the collapsing result.
+In this paper, we prove directly the formality of Sinha's cosimplicial space, which immediately implies the collapsing result for $N \geq 3$.
+Moreover, we prove that the isomorphism between the $E^2$ page and the homology of the space of long knots modulo immersions respects the Gerstenhaber algebra structure, when $N \geq 4$.